3191110276/intro-to-kubernetes/7_Basic_App_Upgrades/README.md

 Let's have a look at all of that in a practical example.
 First, let's roll out the Deployment with v1 by running the following command from within the [/code](code/ "/code") folder:

 ```
-kubectl apply -f deploy-v1.yml
+kubectl apply -f deploy-v1.yml --record
 ```

-This will create the Deployment, which we can look at using:
+This will create the Deployment.
+The '--record' option will be relevant later.
+For now, let's look at our Deployment using:

 ```
 kubectl get deployments